Last updated on January 17, 2021

-If you faint at the sight of needles or when having an injection, you may have what is called a blood-injury-injection (BII) phobia.
+If you faint at the sight of needles or when you have an injection, you may have what is called a blood-injury-injection (BII) phobia.
+This page explains what you can do about this.

 What causes fainting?